 The Centre for Food Safety (CFS) of the Food and Environmental Hygiene Department today (October 31) released the findings of its food safety report for last month.
-The results of about 11,200 food samples tested were satisfactory except for nine samples which were announced earlier.
+The results of about 13,800 food samples tested were satisfactory except for 10 samples and they were announced earlier.
 The overall satisfactory rate was 99.9 per cent.

 The microbiological tests covered pathogens and hygienic indicators, while the chemical tests included pesticides, preservatives, metallic contaminants, colouring matters, veterinary drug residues and others.

-The samples comprised about 3,000 samples of vegetables and fruit and their products; 700 samples of meat and poultry and their products; 1,600 samples of aquatic and related products; 800 samples of milk, milk products and frozen confections; 700 samples of cereals, grains and their products; and 4,400 samples of other food commodities (including beverages, bakery products and snacks).
+The samples comprised about 4,100 samples of vegetables and fruit and their products; 700 samples of cereals, grains and their products; 800 samples of meat and poultry and their products; 1,100 samples of milk, milk products and frozen confections; 1,600 samples of aquatic and related products; and 5,500 samples of other food commodities (including beverages, bakery products and snacks).

 The CFS has taken follow-up action on the unsatisfactory samples, including informing the vendors concerned of the test results, instructing them to stop selling the affected food items and tracing the sources of the food items in question.